New to Rowing?

 Is the team any good?

 See the top photo!
-The team is competitive in the region and occasionally on a national level.
+The team is competitive in the region and often on a national level.
+In 2024 a Shaker varsity boat won bronze at the Scholastic National Championships!
 While we do have fun and there are not currently cuts or try-outs, the team strives for excellence on the water.
 We work hard - and in rowing, it’s often said that you get out of it what you put into it.
 With most high school rowers never having rowed before high school, you can enter as a freshman with no experience and end up a champion in just a few years.

 Do any Shaker rowers go on to row in college?
 Can I get recruited or scholarships for rowing?